+The year: 1920.
 The need: Delivering electric power to America’s emerging petroleum industry.

 The solution: T.D.
 Williamson, Sr. launches The Petroleum Electric Company, an enterprise focused on supplying electric motors, generators, and other products to help the young industry grow.